-W Wake Early College of Information and Biotechnologies Area Chief of Schools Description Wake Early College of Information and Biotechnologies (WECIB) is a Cooperative Innovative High School (CIHS) collaboration with WCPSS and Wake Tech Community College (WTCC).
+Wake Early College of Information and Biotechnologies

+Description Wake Early College of Information and Biotechnologies (WECIB) is a Cooperative Innovative

+High School (CIHS) collaboration with WCPSS and Wake Tech Community College (WTCC).
 The new WECIB's 9th/10th grade campus (Parkside Middle School) has been delayed by one year, which requires all WECIB students to remain on the WTCC campus (RTP), which is causing stress on the facilities and space allotted to WECIB students.
 Therefore, in order to accommodate, a reduction in student enrollment for 2024-25 will be required, which then will negatively impact teacher allotments.

-Proposed Funding Teachers will be needed i n order t o space ou udents in mu ultiple classrooms.
-Strategic Objectives Operational Effectiveness Operational Effectiveness and Student Dispositions and Well-Being Budget Adjustments Description MOE Local] Teacher 10.00 \$ 69,0] Total 10.00 \$ 69,0
+Proposed Funding Teachers will be needed in order to space out students in multiple classrooms.

+Strategic Objectives Operational Effectiveness and Student Dispositions and Well-Being

+Description MOE Local

+Teacher 10.00 \$ 69,084

+Total 10.00 \$ 69,084